Tourist Map of Zion National Park – Discover the Majestic Red Cliffs

 Schedules and Prices

-Zion National Park is open 24 hours a day, all year round, but individual attractions may have varying schedules.
-The Zion Canyon Visitor Center is open from 8 am to 5 pm, while the Kolob Canyons Visitor Center operates from 8 am to 4:30 pm.
+Zion National Park is open 24/7 year-round, but individual attractions may have varying schedules.
+The Zion Canyon Visitor Center operates from 8 am to 5 pm, while the Kolob Canyons Visitor Center operates from 8 am to 4:30 pm.

 Safety Tips

-Staying safe in Zion National Park means respecting the power of nature and following the park's rules and guidelines.
+Staying safe in Zion National Park means respecting nature's power and adhering to the park's rules and guidelines.
 Always stay on established trails and avoid cliff edges.
-Flash floods are a real danger in Zion, so check the weather forecast and heed all warnings and closures.
+Flash floods pose a real threat in Zion, so always check the weather forecast and heed all warnings and closures.

 Remember, wildlife is to be observed from a distance—do not feed or approach animals.
 Bring plenty of water, wear sun protection, and be prepared for changing weather conditions.